ibexa/documentation-developer/docs/guide/http_cache.md

 ## Using Varnish or Fastly

 As eZ Platform is built on top of Symfony, it uses standard HTTP cache headers.
-By default the Symfony reverse proxy, written in PHP, is used to handle cache.
-But it can be easily replaced with a reverse proxies like Varnish or CDN like Fastly.
+By default, the Symfony reverse proxy, written in PHP, is used to handle cache.
+But it can be easily replaced with reverse proxies like Varnish or CDN like Fastly.

 This is highly recommended as they provide far better performance and more advance features like grace handling, configurable logic via VCL and much more.